compound-finance/comet/certora/README.md

 ## Verification of reentrancy safety

+To verify the safety for reentrancy calls from a possible malicious/broken erc20, we have prepared an erc20 token that callback Comet functions.
+We allowed the ERC token to have a call back to the following Comet functions:

+- buyCollateral
+ - supply
+ - withdraw
+ - transferFrom

+We have checked properties 1- 23 given this malicious token as a potential asset.
+As expected, a few properties  are violated, e.g.
+Property #6 (Balance change by allowed only) is violated when the callback is to withdraw as the Certora prover considers the case that the ERC has an allowance.
+In addition, some cases of properties had timed out and could not be verified.
 ## Formal Properties for ERC20 Assets to be listed

 As part of our effort to secure the protocol, we've prepared a scaffold specification for ERC20 tokens.
 This set of rules is aimed as a preemptive measure - it allows to verify certain desired properties of an ERC20 token before enlisting it in the system.